christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Part 5: From Imperial Cult to Christianity\
 6\.
 Flavian Dynasty\
 Part 6: Rewriting History\
-7\.
+7. Inventing History\
+7.1 Inventing Classical Greece\
+7.2 The 'Achaemenid' Empire is the Parthian Empire\
+7.3 Fabricating 'Ancient' Egypt\
+7.4 China\
+7.5 India\
+8\.
 Who Forged History?\
 Part 7.
 Sects of the Imperial Cult\
-8\.
+9\.
 Sects of the Imperial Cult\
-8.1.
+9.1.
 The Cult of Antinous\
-8.2.
+9.2.
 Subversion of the Imperial Cult by Rabbi Akiva and His Students\
-8.3.
+9.3.
 Islam\
 Conclusion\
 Appendix A: Scythians in India\
 Appendix B: Scythians in China\